rwieruch/open-crowd-fund/README.md

 Furthermore, the payment server is not included in this repository.
 There is another GitHub repository where you could simply clone partly the payment server.
 On the other hand, you could follow the provided tutorial to build your own minimal payment server from scratch.
 Here you get all the instructions on how to setup your payment server.

 **Note:** You don't want to worry about a payment server or a database to collect the funding information?
 [Please let me know](mailto:rwieruch@fastmail.com?Subject=Hello%20Open%20Crowdfund).
 If there is any interest in such service, I would love to provide an affordable solution for you.
-If you don't want to worry about the client-side and server-side setup at all, please reach out to me as well.
+If you don't want to worry about the client-side, payment server and Firebase at all, please reach out to me as well.
 [Get on the list for updates](https://www.getrevue.co/profile/open-crowdfund) in case there will be a hosted solution.

 #### Firebase Setup